BRAIN-Lab-AI/Maintelli-Maintenance-Intelligence-/README.md

 2. **Forecasting Process:**
    - **LSTM-Based Sequence Modeling:** TThe input sequence is passed through stacked LSTM layers, which capture short- and long-term dependencies across sensor channels.
-   - **Prediction Output:** he final layer predicts the next time step’s sensor readings (regression task), allowing the model to forecast what should happen next under normal conditions.
+   - **Prediction Output:** The final layer predicts the next time step’s sensor readings (regression task), allowing the model to forecast what should happen next under normal conditions.

 3. **Output:**
    - **Reconstruction MSE:** The predicted values are compared against the actual future sensor readings.
 The error is calculated using Mean Squared Error (MSE) for each test sample.